-- each pixel coordinates for all $16N_n$ segments.
-Since the contour is only read in one direction, we have been able to use a very simple parallel algorithm instead of Bresenham's.
-It is based on the slope k of each segment : one pixel per row if |k| > 1, one pixel per column otherwise. - each pixel contribution by reading the corresponding values in the lookup tables.
+- every pixel coordinates for all $16N_n$ segments.
+Since the snake is only read in one direction, we have been able to use a very simple parallel algorithm instead of Bresenham's.
+It is based on the slope k of each segment : one pixel per row if |k| > 1, one pixel per column otherwise. - every pixel contribution by reading the corresponding values in the lookup tables. - every thread blocks sums of individual pixel contributions by running a reduction stage for each block.